截止目前，爱文纽约和圣保罗校区的前六届毕业生正在遍布美国和全球的 200 多个高校就读。

 - Don't feel that you need to use elaborate language.
 If you try too hard to impress with long words that you are not confident using, the focus of your writing may be lost.

-- Don't say too much about things that are not relevant - if you think that you are starting to, take a break and come back to your statement when you feel more focused.
+- Don't say too much about things that are not relevant.
+If you think that you are starting to do so, take a break and come back to your statement when you feel more focused.

 - Don't leave it to the last minute - your statement will seem rushed and important information could be left out.